What does seeing the color yellow spur you to think about?

 Maybe yellow stimulates you to think about foods such as bananas, butter, corn, egg yolks, macaroni, mustard, and pineapples.
 Perhaps you associate yellow with the Sun.
 You might also think about traffic lights or people with blonde hair.

 Yellow — and other colors — can cause emotional reactions.
 It can trigger passion because of its connection to the sun.
 It can trigger happiness.
 Yellow also grabs people’s attention and compels them to think and act.
-That’s why yellow lights and signs are used to alert people about hazards, reports “The Meanings behind Traffic Sign Colors” and “The Behavior Traffic Light: Colors of the Light.”
+That’s why yellow lights and signs are used to alert people about hazards, which is explained in “The Behavior Traffic Light: Colors of the Light.”

 “The use of this color typically comes in the form of a question to prompt the child to slow down and think,” the traffic light article reports.
 “The color yellow in the behavior traffic light heightens awareness of thought patterns and activates a list of choices in doing something in response.”

 If yellow can affect people’s personal lives, it should also logically be able to affect their professional lives and buying decisions.
 It does.
+A yellow logo can trigger prospects to buy your products.
 “Colors impact everyone,” wrote Neil Patel in “The Psychology of Color: How to Use Colors to Increase Conversion Rate.”
 “It doesn’t matter whether you’re developing software, designing a book, developing web design cover or simply branding your business: colors define mood and influence responses.”

 The color of your logo, which should be a crucial part of your effort to brand your business, can profoundly affect your effort to boost your business.
 In Part I of LogoMaker’s series on color logos, we explained why logos in general and red logos, in particular, are important.
 In Part II, we explained when to use orange logos.

 This article explains what yellow represents and what kind of company should use a yellow logo.